paddywej/SE-Resource/README.md

 Developed using ReactJS, FastAPI, and PostgreSQL.

-### `How to run`
+### How to run

-In the backend directory, run '''bash uvicorn backend.main:app --reload'''.
+In the backend directory, run 'uvicorn backend.main:app --reload'.
-Go to the frontend directory, then run '''bash npm start'''.
+Go to the frontend directory, then run 'npm start'.